easeaico/pulse-go/docs/Methodology/SystemMethodology.md

 A 17 year old female leaves her Alaskan home in the mid-winter to retrieve a newspaper.
 The door closes as she exits the house.
 She is stuck outside for 45 minutes where it is -10<sup>o</sup>C. When the woman's housemates realize that she is outside, they bring her back in and sit her next to a fire.

 <center><br>
-*@tabledef {SystemEnvironmentExposureValidation} The validation results for the Environmental Exposure Showcase scenario.*
+<i>@tabledef {SystemEnvironmentExposureValidation} The validation results for the Environmental Exposure Showcase scenario.</i>
 </center>

 |	Segment	|	Notes	|	Action Occurrence Time  (s)	|	Sample Scenario Time  (s)	|	Heart Rate (beats/min)	|	Mean Arterial Pressure (mmHg)	|	Systolic Arterial Pressure (mmHg)	|	Respiration Rate (Breaths/min)	|	Core Temperature (C)	|	Oxygen Consumption (mL/min)	|	Carbon Dioxide Production (mL/min)	|	Metabolic Rate (W)	|